(Source: Wikipedia)

 The movie quickly establishes that Galen Erso is an unwilling accomplice to the Empire’s Death Star, but I thought it missed an opportunity to amp up the moral grayness.
 One of Jyn’s childhood flashbacks hinted that Galen was once willingly working with the Empire.
 I thought the story could have explored his involvement more and make the audience wonder whether Jyn is right to automatically trust him.
 But that’s just a thought.

 I also want to gush about the diversity of the cast.
 Almost all of them were people of color, which makes me wonder where they disappeared to in the original trilogy.
 Even better, Andor is played by Mexican actor Diego Luna.
 A Mexican in Star Wars!
-I’m so proud because it means have a chance.
+I’m so proud because it means I have a chance.

 Rogue One offers a fun and fast-paced space adventure that mixes the appropriate amount of action and just enough fan service to make me squeal at the right moments.
 I hope that this film signals more quality Star Wars content in the future, from Episode VIII to the Han Solo spin-off to whatever else Disney churns out for us.
 It’s a good time for geeks to be alive.